Overview

 Once you have configured your Slack channels, you can start using them in your monitors to receive notifications in case of data quality issues.

-To do so, go to the Monitors page and click + New Monitor or open one of your existing monitors.
-In the Slack channels dropdown of the Notifications section, select the configured Slack channel of interest.
+To use public channels in monitors, go to the Monitors page and click + New Monitor or open one of your existing monitors.
+If not done yet, turn on the Notify by Slack toggle in the Overview and notifications > Notification method section.
+Then, select the configured Slack channel of interest.

 Delete Configured Channels